U.S. consumer spending grows at fastest pace since 2009

 Though disruptions to the supply chain as a result of the hurricanes also likely contributed to an uptick in inflation last month, underlying price pressures remained benign.

-The Federal Reserve's preferred inflation measure, the personal consumption expenditures (PCE) price index excluding food and energy, edged up 0.1 per cent in September.
+The Fed's preferred inflation measure, the personal consumption expenditures (PCE) price index excluding food and energy, edged up 0.1 per cent in September.
 The so-called core PCE has now increased by 0.1 per cent for five straight months.

 The core PCE increased 1.3 per cent in the 12 months through September after a similar gain in August.
 The core PCE has undershot the Fed's 2 per cent target for nearly 5-1/2 years.

+The soft core PCE readings are likely to intensify the inflation debate among Fed officials.

+Some policymakers believe the low inflation readings are the result of transitory factors like one-off reductions in the costs of mobile phone services, and expect price pressure to rise as the labor market tightens.
+Others, however, worry that the factors behind tame inflation could prove more persistent.

-The soft core PCE readings are likely to intensify the inflation debate among Fed officials, who are holding a policy meeting on Tuesday and Wednesday.
-The U.S. central bank is not likely to raise interest rates this week, but is expected to do so in December.
+The U.S. central bank is unlikely to raise interest rates this week, but is expected to do so in December.
 It has raised rates twice this year.

 When adjusted for inflation, consumer spending increased 0.6 per cent in September after slipping 0.1 per cent in August.

-While that put consumer spending on a higher growth trajectory heading into the fourth quarter, it is unlikely to be sustained as households increasingly rely on dwindling savings to fund purchases.
+While that put consumer spending on a higher growth trajectory heading into the fourth quarter, the pace is unlikely to be maintained.

 Personal income rose 0.4 per cent last month after increasing 0.2 per cent in August.
+Income at the disposal of households after inflation was flat after slipping 0.1 per cent in August.

-Wages advanced 0.4 per cent.
-Savings fell to $441.9-billion in September, the lowest level since August 2008, from $521.4-billion in the prior month.
+With spending outpacing income, savings fell to $441.9-billion in September, the lowest level since August 2008, from $521.4-billion in the prior month.
+The saving rate dropped five-tenths of a percentage point to 3.1 per cent, the lowest level since December 2007.

+"The low savings rate is expected to be a larger constraint on consumer spending in the months ahead and could lead to higher delinquency rates for some categories of consumer credit if real income growth continues to lag," said Scott Anderson, chief economist at Bank of the West in San Francisco.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.